 CIM guarantees on-campus housing for first and second year undergraduate students.
 All others generally live off-campus.
 While the securing of suitable housing is the students responsibility, CIM is happy to assist with their search, and provides a number of resources for this purpose.
+If you are looking for roommates or housing as close as possible to CIM, checkout the CIM student Facebook pages first!
+Current CIM students are the best source for finding out which places and management companies are best to rent from!

 - Campus Resources